 #1.
 What it does

-- By default, it backs up files in the user folder (Desktop, Videos, Music, Pictures, Documents, and Downloads).
+It is used to automatically back up files in the user folder (Desktop, Videos, Music, Pictures, Documents, and Downloads) and preserve multiple versions of files for recovery.

 #2.
 How to use it